spyren/Mecrisp-Cube/README.md

 </table>

 # 4TH Calculator (Mecrisp-Cube calc branch)
-I am using HP calculators for about 45 years.
+I am using HP calculators for more than 45 years.
 I wrote my very first program on a HP-41.
 There are many excellent HP calculator emulators for PCs and smart phones and HP still sells pocket [calculators]([https://www.hp.com/us-en/calculators.html](https://hpofficesupply.com/product-category/calculators/)).
 Why should I build one by myself?
 The HP-15 Collector’s Edition could be the right one and it even can emulate the HP-16, but it is landscape and not cheap.

 A small pocket calculator for programmers and engineers, a mix between HP-42 and HP-16 would be nice to have.
+This projetc fill the bill, at least for me.

+I had all the parts in my drawer, leftovers from other projects.
+But other parts can easily be used.
+The display is a bit small for my eyes, I will build another calculator with a bigger display and a 128x64 reolution, but this calculator will exceed the business crad dimension.

 It is a good opportunity to show how good Forth works on modern hardware.